adevinta/zoe/docs/basics/consume.md

 # Consuming data

-In this step, we will learn more about the `consume` command by consuming the data produced during the previous section.
+In this step, we will learn more about the `consume` command by reading the data produced during the previous section.

 ## Prerequisites